 About the Homestead Crater

-The hot spring crater is on the property of the Homestead Resort, but anyone can visit for a small fee.
+The hot spring crater is on the property of the Homestead Resort, which offers lodging, dining and event space.
+With a reservation, anyone can visit the crater for $15 – $18 per person for 40 minutes.

 Inside the Homestead Hot Spring Crater

-Inside the hot spring crater, there is a small changing area and a hallway filled with equipment.
+Inside the hot spring crater is a small changing area and a hallway filled with equipment.
 Guests are required to wear life jackets because the spring is 65 feet deep.
-It’s about 400 feet wide at the bottom, though only the scuba divers go down that far.
+It’s about 400 feet wide at the bottom, though only the scuba divers go that far.

 The hole at the top of the dome lets in sunlight and cools the cave’s interior.
 But the mineral water from the ground stays between 90 – 96 degrees Fahrenheit.

-The clear blue mineral hot spring crater contains including calcium, chloride, sodium bicarbonate, iron, magnesium, potassium, silicate, sodium, lithium, and sulfate.
+The clear blue mineral hot spring crater contains various minerals.
+These include calcium, chloride, sodium bicarbonate, iron, magnesium, potassium, silicate, sodium, lithium, and sulfate.
 Many believe frequent soaks here can help reduce eczema, acne, improve circulation and other benefits.
 I believe it’s a mysterious balm for your soul too.

-After 40 minutes, I got out, my skin was silky smooth, and I felt relaxed and rejuvenated.
+When I got out after 40 minutes, my skin was silky smooth, and I felt relaxed and rejuvenated.

-The resort hosts soaking, snorkeling, scuba diving, and even paddleboard yoga in the hot spring crater.
+The Homestead resort offers hot spring soaking and snorkeling most days of the year.
+It also allows scuba diving and paddleboard yoga in the hot spring crater.

-Still, some people just come in to look and absorb the therapeutic steam but do not get in.
+Still, some people just come in to look and absorb the therapeutic steam but do not get in the water.
 It’s a fabulous and unique experience you can’t get anywhere else in the country.

 It costs $15 – $18 per person to soak in the Homestead hot spring crater.
 Find the Homestead Crater at 700 North Homestead Drive, Midway, UT 84049.